fake-name/xA-Scraper/README.md

  - da, pat, px

 It also has grown a lot of other functions over time.
-It has a fairly complex, interactive web-interface for browsing the local gallery mirrors, and a tool for uploading galleries to aggregation sites (currently exhentai) is in progress.
+It has a fairly complex, interactive web-interface for browsing the local gallery mirrors.

-It has a lot in common with my other scraping system, [MangaCMS](https://github.com/fake-name/MangaCMS/).
-They both use the same software stack (CherryPy, Pyramid, Mako, BS4).
-This is actually an older project, but I did not decide to release it before now.

 Dependencies: